ebertti/awesome-telegram/README.md

 * [The Devs](https://t.me/thedevs) - The Devs community on Telegram.
 * [Elixir Formula](https://t.me/elixir_formula) - Telegram channel for elixir developers and other people who interested in Elixir-lang.
 * [Agile Methods](https://t.me/agilemethods) - Books, blog posts, conferences and much more about agile methods.
+* [Engineer Addict](https://t.me/EngineerAddict) - Channel for those who interested in electronics and engineering.

 ## Bot Stores